yoshisuga/MAME4iOS/README.md

 You can upload ROMs to MAME on your AppleTV using a computer.
 After MAME starts, you'll be shown a welcome screen with the address of the AppleTV that you can enter in your web browser.
 Add MAME ROMs to the `roms` directory using the provided web uploader.

-## mFi Controller Support
+## MFI Controller Support

-Pair your mFi controller with your iOS device, and it should 'just work'.
+Pair your MFI controller with your iOS device, and it should 'just work'.

-Up to 4 mfi controllers are supported.
+Up to 4 MFI controllers are supported.

 ### Hotkey combinations (while in-game)